olcf-tutorials/User-Defined-Module-Collections/README.md

 Saved current collection of modules to: "MyMods", for system: "summit"
 ```

 OLCF systems set the `$LMOD_SYSTEM_NAME` environment variable, which handles the separation of machines for you automatically.
-Notice that the output from `module save` above in specific to `system: "summit"`.
+Notice that the above output from `module save` is specific to `system: "summit"`.

 Similarly, when listing our saved collections, Lmod will only tell us of the collections for the current system: